🇮🇳 Indian Trading Position Calculator

 Total Cost ℹ️ Total Transaction Cost

 Sum of all charges for this trade.
 High costs can significantly reduce profits.
-For active traders, these costs can add up to lakhs annually.
 Always consider costs in your profit targets.

 ₹0.00